kevinpt/ripyl/README.rst

   ``> sudo python setup.py install``
   ``[sudo] password for user: *****``

-On Windows you can optionally run the executable installer to setup Ripyl.

 Cython
 ------
 The Ripyl library has been designed with optional Cython support.
 By default the installation script will detect and enable Cython if it is present.
 You can force Cython support off by passing the ``--without-cython`` argument to